Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Case Study - Results

-Throughout this work, we have emphasized the importance of coupling traffic flow models with the grid planning problem, showing how the unique operational characteristics of DWC systems can significantly impact system design.
-With the grid modeling for our case study now complete, we can quantify this impact by comparing the grid costs obtained for our design with that where the traffic flow is assumed to be the worst-case scenario for the roadway segment.
-We note that we could also compare the costs of our microgrid design with respect to a grid designed to serve the average rather than worst-case demand (with slightly lower associated costs).
-However, the system designed for the average demand profile will by definition be incapable of meeting the demand under extreme or varying scenarios as it does not account for spatiotemporal demand patterns.
-Our motivating example in Section \ref{sec: Motivating Example} illustrates this problem.
-Thus, we focus the comparison in this section to the worst-case design.
+Throughout this work, we have emphasized the importance of coupling traffic flow models with grid planning, showing how DWC operational characteristics affect system design.
+With the microgrid now modeled, we quantify this impact by comparing costs with a design by assuming worst-case traffic for the roadway segment.
+While costs could also be compared to a grid designed for average demand (slightly lower), such a system cannot meet a large fraction of observed demand scenarios, as it ignores spatiotemporal demand patterns, as illustrated in Section~\ref{sec: Motivating Example}.
+Therefore, we focus the comparison on the worst-case design.

-For this comparison, we use the baseline dataset from CTMSIM, which was also used in Section \ref{subsubsec: Default PeMS-based Traffic System}.
-From the load profile in Fig.~\ref{fig:base_case_analysis}(b), the load profile peaks at approximately 27.8 MW, corresponding to a maximum energy demand of 2287~kWh on the charging coils (across a 5 minute timestep).
-In the absence of traffic modeling or spatiotemporal demand variations, we assume a flat load profile with a constant 27.8 MW throughout the day, yielding a worst-case microgrid design capable of sustaining this maximum load at all times.
-In the traffic-aware case, consistent with our approach of accounting for demand variations due to traffic flow, we use the actual spatiotemporal demand profile shown in Fig.~\ref{fig:base_case_analysis}(b).
-This captures realistic fluctuations in demand driven by traffic dynamics, providing a more accurate representation of the system’s energy requirements over time.
+For this comparison, we use the median load we found in Section~\ref{subsubsec: Traffic Scenario Simulations}.
+The corresponding load peaks at about 28.33 MW, leading to a maximum energy demand of 2361~kWh on the charging coils over a 5-minute time step.
+Thus, we assume a flat load of 28.3 MW throughout the day, producing a worst-case microgrid capable of meeting this maximum at all times.
+In the traffic-aware case, we use the actual median spatiotemporal demand profile, capturing a more accurate representation of the system’s energy requirements.